tthorntone/AdNauseam-Wiki/FAQ.md

 Currently, after four days a filter list is deemed "obsolete".

-#### YouTube filtering options à la ABP (or, Facebook filtering options à la ABP)

-These filter lists do not come with a Creative Common license, thus µBlock is not shipping with these lists.
-But you can add them manually as custom filter lists.
-You can find URLs to various external lists on this pahe: [Filter lists from around the web](https://github.com/gorhill/uBlock/wiki/Filter-lists-from-around-the-web).

 #### How to show the google text ads?

 You can create a whitelist directive *only* for Google search page.
 For example, in my case it would be: